rrott/rrott.com/source/blog/2016-02-28-rails-5-api-with-activeadmin-integration.html.md

     Visit http://localhost:3000/admin and log in as the default user:

     **User:** admin@example.com
     **Password:** password

   ![Image of Rails 5 API application with ActiveAdmin enabled](/images/blog/rails5-api-active-admin/active-admin-with-rails5.png)

 That it. =)
 > Note: Don't forget to isolate your admin page to protect it from attacks.
-You can, for example, filter out access to it so it is avaliable from your internal IP address only.
+You can, for example, filter out access to it so it is available from your internal IP address only.

 Have Fun!